Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 Day 10: Santa Cruz - Quito

-Named for some wrecked World War II barges whose ribs are still visible in the sand this visitor site at Bachas Beach offers great swimming, a lovely walk along the shore, and a visit to a lagoon behind the high tide line with wading birds, marine iguanas and sometimes even flamingoes.
+Named for some wrecked World War II barges whose ribs are still visible in the sand this visitor site at Bachas Beach offers great swimming, a lovely walk along the shore, and a visit to a lagoon behind the high tide line with wading birds, marine iguanas and sometimes even flamingos.
 The two beaches are also favorite nesting sites for green turtles which often leave tractor-like tracks in the sand.

 Day 11: Sacha Lodge, The Amazon rainforest